KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 No. Campaigns created before you set up a branded domain will continue using the **System Domain** unless you manually edit or recreate them with the new branded domain.

+### How long does domain verification take?

+Custom domains require **DNS record configuration**.
+While CleverTap fetches DNS updates automatically, it may take up to **24 hours** for DNS changes to propagate globally.
+You can click the **refresh** icon to retry verification.

 ### I configured the DNS records, but my domain has still not been verified.
 What should I do?

 Check the following: